An Exegesis of 1 Timothy 2:8-14

 Let a woman learn quietly with all submissiveness.

 Both attitude and action are emphasized here and may possibly reflect a greater concern for what was perceived as a generalized decay in social propriety.[23]
 Wealthy women generally had more time on their hands and could dedicate themselves to intellectual pursuits.
-Such pursuits softened opened them to access to debate and rhetoric where they might be just as or more skilled and knowledgeable than the men and even other women.
+Such pursuits often opened them to access to debate and rhetoric where they might be just as or more skilled and knowledgeable than the men and even other women.
 When brought into the context of the first century church, such skills and knowledge might be perceived as a threat to good order.[24]
 As such, a woman—as skilled and capable as she might be—could be perceived as troublemaker or prideful, so a humble, teachable spirit would defuse such perception.
 Furthermore, such a command removes any barrier for education based on sex and makes the teaching of women in the faith not only a duty but an obligation.[25]
 This brings us to the controversial passage of v12:

 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.

 Here Paul is continuing his instruction regarding propriety is the broader social venue of the church and home.
 Most importantly regarding this statement is that the verb translated “I do not permit” is in the present tense, and so the exhortation—based upon apostolic authority—cannot be presumed to have an expiration date.[26]
 At the same time though, the form of the verb cannot be presumed to have a perpetual enforcement.[27]
 The prohibition seems to be limited more to public acts rather than private instruction, but such an interpretation seems to avoid the absoluteness implied by it.[28]
-When considered against previous examples (eg Acts 18:26, 21:9, 1 Corinthians 11:5) the induction appears targeted at a specific group of women by the fact that they are prohibited from having “authority”.[29]
+When considered against previous examples (eg Acts 18:26, 21:9, 1 Corinthians 11:5) the injunction appears targeted at a specific group of women by the fact that they are prohibited from having “authority”.[29]

 Linguistic searches have found that the word translated “authority” is usually understood in some negative sense, such as “domineering” or having “an absolute sway” over another.[30]
 Some have taken the verb and Paul’s prohibition to understand that the issue that was plaguing the Ephesian church was due to behaviors of the women that were being imported from the established worship of Artemis found there.[31]
 Others have argued that since “teaching” is percieved as positive then the sense by which authority must be understood is likewise positive.[32]
 With that in mind, how Paul justifies the prohibition therefore must be considered, v13-14